ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ⚡ **Improved**: Drops `dataShape` parameter from webhooks, allowing arbitrary shapes of data to be generated.- ❌ **Removed**: Drops top-level Decodable support, which was misdesigned as a piggyback onto webhooks.
+- ⚡ **Improved**: Drops `dataShape` parameter from webhooks, allowing arbitrary shapes of data to be generated.
+- ❌ **Removed**: Drops top-level Decodable support, which was misdesigned as a piggyback onto webhooks.

 ---